 Step One: Unconscious Incompetence

 This is the first step you take when starting to look into trading.
 You know that it is a good way of making money because you’ve heard so many things about it and heard of so many millionaires.
+Well, you could have a look into this Etoro review to see how you can start your stock trading adventure as a starting point.

 Unfortunately, just like when you first desire to drive a car you think it will be easy – after all, how hard can it be?
 Price either moves up or down – what’s the big secret to that then – let’s get cracking!

 Unfortunately, just as when you first take your place in front of a steering wheel you find very quickly that you haven’t got the first damn clue about what you’re trying to do.
 You take lots of trades and lots of risks.
 When you enter a trade, it turns against you, so you reverse and it turns again, and again, and again.
+You’ll also want to make sure that you have the right motor trade insurance as well.
+This way, you’ll have one less thing to worry about when it comes to your trading business.

 You may have initial success and that’s even worse because it tells your brain that this really is simple and you start to risk more money.